kleymik/treacl/README.md

 -   ssl<sub>x509</sub><sub>cert</sub>.py - deconstruction of a TLS certificate

 -   divide<sub>by</sub><sub>7</sub>.py - traversal of small graph to determine if divisible by 7
--   table.py - quirky representation of a table/matrix as a DAG using treacle
+-   table.py - quirky representation of a table/matrix as a DAG using treacl

 -   standard<sub>model</sub>.py - particle physics, gluons, leptons, etc, a graph of how they group and interact illustrates using getProp and addProp so that attributes can be reserved to emphasize the main tree/graph structure
 -   universe.py - a start at spatial hierarchy of like, everything